AmyShackles/Course_and_Book_Notes/DevOps/CS5SolutionGCP+Docker.md

 You could accomplish similar deployment features as Docker with a virtual machine like Vagrant

 ```
+# Delete the Kubernetes load balancer service
 kubectl delete service/${NAME_OF_DEPLOYMENT}

+# Delete the Kubernetes deployment itself
 kubectl delete deployment/${NAME_OF_DEPLOYMENT}

+# Delete your GCP cluster
 gcloud container lusters delete ${NAME_OF_CLUSTER} --zone="${TIME_ZONE}"
 ```